Adding live chat to your support lineup can be a game changer. It’s a win-win for both customers and businesses.

 Though there may be some slight differences between different platforms, most live chat tools function in the same way.
 You start by embedding a chat widget on your website or in your app.

-Depending on the tool you use, you can set a limit on the number of chats an agent is able to take at any given time to ensure each customer is getting a great experience.
+Most tools let you set a limit on the number of chats an agent is able to take at any given time to ensure each customer is getting a great experience.
 When a chat interaction ends, you generally have a few options:

 Encourage engagement: Aside from simply giving your customers increased access, many chat support tools also have the ability to proactively launch a chat window during specific moments in the customer journey or when the customer performs a predetermined action.
 Reaching out and offering a helping hand can help strengthen the customer relationship and increase customer success.